ahossu/Vianu-AI-Lessons/README.md

 * `Ecaterina Ștefănescu`
 * `Victor Nicola`

 The club aims to introduce students to Artificial Intelligence, one of the most exciting domains of Computer Science.
-In this club, the solid knowledge of mathematics and programming acquired in high school creates the premise for developing a core of debates and the development of applications using techniques and algorithms that underpin machine learning (Machine Learning) and data science (Data Science).
+In this club, the solid knowledge of mathematics and programming acquired in high school creates the premise for developing a core of debates and the development of applications using techniques and algorithms that underpin Machine Learning and Data Science.

 Registrations are made via the form at https://forms.gle/oxNVH6QguXtik6fu6.